-This webinar took place on Nov.
-17, 2021.
-You may watch it here.
-Give your lawyers easy and secure workflows on mobile devices with the LINK App.
-LINK is used by attorneys in firms ranging from 30 attorneys to Am Law 100 firms to work from tablets and smartphones.
-In this 30-minute webinar, you’ll see […]
+This webinar took place on March 9, 2022.
+You may watch the 32 minute video here: Give your lawyers easy and secure document and email workflows on mobile devices with the LINK App.
+LINK is used by attorneys in firms ranging from 30 attorneys to Am Law 100 firms to work from tablets and smartphones. […]

 Seth Hallem.
 This latest attack from REvil on Kaseya VSA confirms the obvious – the business of ransomware is here to stay.
 Whether it is REvil, a spinoff from REvil, or an entirely new organization that is inspired by REvil’s success, a collective reconsideration of how we protect networks and endpoints is overdue.
 It has become standard practice to disable security software in order to enable functionality, rather than demanding the opposite – that software declare its intended behaviors in order to enable security software to detect anomalous behavior.